 What is the Advanced Placement Program?

-Many high schools choose to participate in the Advanced Placement Program and offer a variety of AP classes to qualified students.
+Many high schools choose to participate in the Advanced Placement Program, a program that allows them to offer a variety of AP classes to qualified students.
 There are 38 different AP courses offered to students throughout their high school careers, though not all high schools offer every AP class.
 For instance, a school that doesn’t employ a Chinese teacher will not be able to offer AP Chinese Language and Culture.
 However, students who want to take a class that is not offered at their schools may be able to work out an arrangement with their high school guidance counselors (involving dual enrollment or taking an online course).

 Why should I take AP classes?

 AP courses are the highest level of coursework that a student can take in high school, preparing them for the rigors of academic work in college.
 Having good grades in AP classes and passing grades on the associated tests may be enough to catch the eye of a college admissions counselor.
 Particularly impressive are older students who elect to take the most challenging classes offered by their high schools, even if they don’t need them to graduate, and students who have taken AP classes consistently throughout their high school careers.
 Besides making students into competitive applicants, passing grades on AP exams may be immediately transferable into college credit or placement out of introductory-level college classes.
 Different colleges have different score requirements for credit and placement.
 Search for your prospective institutions and their AP policies here.

 Though not all classes are offered at all high schools, there are 38 different AP courses that may be offered to students throughout their high school careers.